Copper Staff

 Invest in a client acquisition strategy now

 There are best practices for client acquisition, but no one strategy is the best.
-It’s your job as a business leader to determine which customer acquisition strategies will get the most mileage for your business.
+It’s your job as an agency owner or consultant to determine which customer acquisition strategies will get the most mileage for your business.
 Focusing on your target audience, engaging on the right channels, performing content marketing, developing freemium offerings, and implementing referral programs is a great start.

 Remember that acquisition doesn’t end once you score a new client.
 It’s an ongoing process where you have to delight customers at every turn to earn their business.